Fundamental Microscopic Properties as Predictors of Large-Scale Quantities of Interest: Validation through Grain Boundary Energy Trends: Introduction

 \section{Introduction}

 Materials science researchers have long used correlations between properties to elucidate the underlying physical mechanisms of materials.
 Examples include Vegard's rule \cite{Vegard1,Vegard2} (relating lattice parameter to composition), Hume-Rothery rules \cite{HumeRothery1,HumeRothery2,HumeRothery3,HumeRothery4} (describing the conditions under which an element is soluble in a metal), the Lindemann criterion \cite{Lindemann10} (relating melting temperature to phonon vibration amplitudes), the universal binding energy relation (UBER)~\cite{UBER, UBERorigin} (relating the volumetric dependence of the binding energy to the equilibrium atomic volume and bulk modulus), grain boundary (GB) energy rules \cite{udlerGrainBoundarySurface1996,suzukiInteractionPointDefects2003,suzukiDiffusionMechanismsGrain2004,holmComparingGrainBoundary2010,hallilCorrelationVacancyFormation2016} (relating grain boundary energy to properties like the shear modulus and lattice constant), and so on.
 Such relations are of particular interest when they relate complex large-scale quantities of interest (QoIs) with fundamental microscopic properties, such as lattice parameters, elastic constants, surface energies, etc., that can be computed using accurate first-principles methods based on quantum mechanics.
 We refer to these basic properties as ``canonical properties'' to reflect their fundamental nature.
 Correlations between large-scale QoIs and canonical properties provide a pathway to predictive computational materials discovery.
-In this paper we propose that such relations can be inferred from information generated using atomistic simulations with classical interatomic potentials (IPs) that serve as an ensemble of ``virtual synthetic materials'' that capture real material behavior (referred to simply as synthetic materials from here on).
+In this paper, we propose that such relations can be inferred in a statistical fashion from the information generated by a large number of atomistic simulations using classical interatomic potentials (IPs).
+The set of IPs used in these simulations constitutes an ensemble of ``virtual synthetic materials'' that together capture real material behavior.
 We provide a proof of principle through atomistic simulations of symmetric tilt GB energies in face-centered cubic (FCC) metals where direct comparison with first-principles density functional theory (DFT) results is possible in some cases.